 3) Tortilla with hummus and tomatoes

 Grab a whole-grain tortilla or pita and fill it with halved cherry tomatoes and hummus.
-One cup of tomatoes has just 25 calories, plus lots of vitamin C, the antioxidant lycopene, fiber, vitamin A, and a little folate.
-Hummus adds protein, fiber, healthy fat, and iron to this healthy snack.
+One cup of tomatoes has just 25 calories and lots of vitamin C, the antioxidant lycopene, fiber, vitamin A, and a little folate.
+Hummus adds protein, fiber, healthy fats, and iron to this healthy snack.

 Tip: For variety, switch out the tomatoes for another favorite veggie, such as diced carrots or green peppers.